Damayanti90/PredPPI/README.md

 Instructions

-Download and unzip(if applicable) all files and place in one folder.
+1. Download and unzip(if applicable) all files and place in one folder.

-Run GCN_unweighted.py.
+2. Run GCN_unweighted.py.

 Requirements

-Python 3.7.3
+1.Python 3.7.3

-Stellargraph 1.2.1
+2.Stellargraph 1.2.1

-Tensorflow 2.11.0
+3.Tensorflow 2.11.0

-XGBoost
+4.XGBoost

-scikit-learn
+5.scikit-learn

-numpy
+6.numpy

 pandas